bahanonu/ciatah/README.md

 ```

 - Afterwards, likely want to run `modelAddNewFolders` module first in order to add folders containing imaging data to the current class object.
 - [Optional] Users on Windows systems should download `Everything` (https://www.voidtools.com/).
-It is a very useful and extremely fast search engine for files and folders on a computer that can allow users to quickly get full paths for lists of folders that need to be analyzed in `calciumImagingAnalysis`.
+It is a very useful and extremely fast search engine for files and folders on a computer that can allow users to quickly get full paths for lists of folders that need to be analyzed in `CIAtah`.
 - [Optional] Users who want to analyze data via the command line can run `edit ciapkg.demo.cmdLinePipeline` and run each segment of code there to see what commands are needed to perform each step.
 It assumes you have already run `example_downloadTestData`.

 ## Quick start (command line)

-After downloading `calciumImagingAnalysis` and running the setup as above, users interested in command-line processing can open up the example M-file by running the below command.
+After downloading `CIAtah` and running the setup as above, users interested in command-line processing can open up the example M-file by running the below command.
 By running individual code-block cells, users are guided from pre-processing through cell-extraction to cross-session analysis.
 ```MATLAB
 edit ciapkg.demo.cmdLinePipeline
 ```

-### `calciumImagingAnalysis` main GUI notes
+### `CIAtah` main GUI notes
 - Run `obj;` in the command window to see the main GUI.
 - All main decisions for choosing a module to run, deciding on a cell-extraction algorithm, and which folders to analyze are in a single window.
 - The GUI will real-time update the selected folders based on the selections in the subject, assay, and folder filter areas.